livekit/livekit-recorder/README.md

     }
 }
 ```
 This time, we've set custom options to output 720p with a lower bitrate (2048 kbps - the default is 3000 kpbs).
-If you have good bandwidth at home, try using `preset: FULL_HD_60` instead for a high quality stream.
+If you have sufficient bandwidth, try using `preset: FULL_HD_60` instead for a high quality stream.

 Start the stream:
 ```shell